maxsitt/insect-detect-docs/docs/hardware/2024_buildinstructions_hardware.md

 ![Button Sealing Ring](assets/images/2024_button_sealing_ring.jpg){ width="600" }

+!!! warning "Different Button Types"

+    Please check the cable colors and their respective assignment for your specific product on either the button itself or the button socket.
+Even if the button looks identical, the cable assignments/colors can be different depending on the producer or batch.

 Take a look at the socket and note the colors of the cables that are labeled with **C** and **NO**.
 In our case this is green for **C** and yellow for **NO**.
 We won't use the white cable labeled with **NC**.